DIY Paint Party Supplies

 Craft paint works fine on canvas and it’s easy on the budget!
 Most craft paints are acrylic paint (unless it says otherwise).

-If you want to use higher quality paints, maybe because you’re just painting with a small group, then go for the student grade paints at Michael’s such as Liquitex BASICS, Artist’s Loft or DecoArt Americana.
+• If you want to use higher quality paints, maybe because you’re just painting with a small group, then go for the student grade paints at Michael’s such as Liquitex BASICS or Artist’s Loft.
+Liquitex BASICS is actually the standard paint I use for my tutorials.
+However, it could get pricy to buy those for a paint party.
+You can easily convert colors by looking at the color chart on the tutorials and match.
+You don’t HAVE to have a perfect match for colors!

 Craftsmart Brand From Michael’s.
 This one is a popular choice because they are so CHEAP and look at all the colors you get!